alibaba/pipcook/docs/tutorials/component-object-detection.md

    - bndbox: position of component

-<br />We have prepared such a data set, you can download it and check it out: [Download](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-detection/component-recognition-detection.zip)
+We have prepared such a data set, you can download it and check it out: [Download](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-detection/component-recognition-detection.zip)
-<a name="TLNga"></a>

 ## Start Training
 After the dataset is ready, we can start training.
 Using Pipcook can be very convenient for object detection training.
 You only need to build the pipeline like this,